basisproject/paper/src/02-regional-socialism-overview.md

 ## Open-source Software ("Conductor")

 Those who opt-in to regional socialism will also be opting to use the software, named "Conductor," that manages various aspects of the economy.
 This software will be open-source and available to the public for review and for (controlled) modification.
-The database it operates on will be publicly viewable and operated under the conditions of absolute transparency (although all balances and transactions will be private, except for regionally-operated companies).
+The database it operates on will be publicly viewable and operated under the conditions of absolute transparency (although all balances and transactions will be private, except for regionally-owned companies).

 The software defines the many operations that can take place in the economy.
 It tracks the number of worker hours.
 It automates the transfer of company profits to worker accounts, the repayment of loans from companies to banks/credit unions, and tenant payments to regional apartments.
 It facilitates purchasing via a payment and product network.
 It allows management of specific attributes such as hourly wages, profit-at-rest taxation levels, etc. It has various levels of permissions control, such that only specific people can do specific tasks, sometimes requiring approval from multiple people to perform an action.